 As you consider installing under cabinet lights, you should look at the varieties that are out there.
 There is a wide variety of electrical choices, formats and types of light on the market, which makes customization easy and fun.

-There are a couple of different options for you to choose from when deciding on your under-cabinet lighting.
-You can choose to install hard-wired, plug-in, or battery-operated under-cabinet lighting.
+There are a couple of different options for you to choose from when deciding on your under cabinet lighting.
+You can choose to install hard-wired, plug-in under cabinet, or battery-operated under-cabinet lighting.
 Below is an outline of each of these electrical installation options:

 Hard-Wired - You can turn the lights on by a pre-existing switch, but they are also the most expensive option.
 This can be a difficult DIY job since it involves configuring new wiring, assuming you don’t have this setup already in your kitchen.